 What is involved?

-There are three components of participant involvement in the TILDA study: a personal interview, a self-completion questionnaire and in every second Wave of the study, a detailed health assessment.
-Participants of the first wave of the TILDA study will have a follow-up interview every two years and a health assessment every three to four years.
+There are three components of participant involvement in TILDA: a personal interview, a self-completion questionnaire and a detailed health assessment.
+Participants will have a follow-up interview every two years and a health assessment every four years.

 Computer-Assisted Personal Interview (CAPI)